 Many business owners frequently overlook how crucial it is to define their organization’s vision.
 Data from the Bureau of Labor Statistics show that approximately 20% of new businesses fail during the first two years of being open, 45% during the first five years, and 65% during the first 10 years.
 They fail because of problems with their business plan.
 They fail because their vision isn’t clear.

 If you don’t have a vision statement, you need one.
-Let’s take a look at what it is, what makes it powerful, and how to write your own.
+Let’s take a look at what it is, what makes it powerful, and how to write a vision statement.

 A vision statement articulates your brand’s aspirational “vision” for the future.